thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-program-flow.md

 The values listed in *case* statements can be Strings, booleans or numbers (a bit of a relief if you are coming the Java language where the case is restricted to integer values).
 Always add the *break* keyword inside the case statement lest you will have unintended consequences--without the break keyword, the program will overflow to the remaining statements of the *switch construct* even if a match has already been found.

 # Iteration

+Looping or iteration statements allows you to perform some statements repeatedly while some conditions are true.

 The *while* statement is a looping mechanism.
 It requires a boolean value (or an expression that yields a boolean value) inside the **while()** construct.
 The statements inside the while block will be executed repeatedly as long as the expression inside while() is true.
 When the expression is no longer true, the loop terminates.